bindalserkan/interactive-rating-component/README.md

 ### What I learned

-While working through this project, I preferred using HTML/CSS to make my component's states visible or hidden rather than manipulating the DOM one by one with heavy Javascript code.
+While working through this project, I preferred manipulating the DOM with editing the relevant HTML class attribute and CSS property as hidden/visible with Javascript code rather than removing the DOM nodes and replacing them with the new ones.
 I learned doing so is a useful approach to have a lightweight workflow when it comes to extensive applications (i.e. websites)

 Here are some useful code snippets from my work: